-- 1. Next generation places cater for a mix of dwellings on a variety of lot sizes, small lot/zero lot line housing, rear lane housing, duplexes, medium density residential units and housing for older persons; - 2.
-Development across a Next generation neighbourhood place type has a minimum density of 35 people and/or jobs per hectare (for people this equates to a net residential density of 15 25 dwellings per hectare); - 3.
+- 1. Next generation places cater for a mix of dwellings on a variety of lot sizes, small lot/zero lot line housing, rear lane housing, dual occupancies, medium density residential units and housing for older persons; - 2.
+Development across a Next generation neighbourhood place type has a minimum site density of 15 dwellings per hectare or a minimum net residential density of 10 dwellings per hectare; - 3.
 Adaptable housing is encouraged in response to changing housing needs; - 4.
 Community activities (schools, pre-schools, child care centres, places of worship, community health services and other community activities) are designed to have a low rise built form on landscape sites.
 They may be clustered together, in or adjacent to neighbourhood hubs or local centres, or dispersed within the area.
 Where they are dispersed within the area they are located on main through streets or central intersections; - 5.
-Buildings address the street and non-residential uses have active street frontages;

-- 6. At least one local centre or neighbourhood hub is conveniently located within the neighbourhood.
+Buildings address the street and non-residential uses have active street frontages; - 6.
+At least one local centre or neighbourhood hub is conveniently located within the neighbourhood.
 Local centres and neighbourhood hubs create a series of 15 minute walkable neighbourhoods.
-Convenient locations for local centres and neighbourhood hubs are on main through streets or on central intersections and within a 15 minute walking distance and responsive to active transport; - 7.
-Development for the expansion (into adjoining lots) of a local centre or neighbourhood hub, or the establishment of a new local centre or neighbourhood hub, will only be supported where the following can be met: - a. it is of a scale that remains subordinate to higher order and district centres within the region and only provides for day-to-day convenience retail, local services, and community activities; - b. it is conveniently located on a main through street and/or adjoins or is opposite to a public transport node; - c. the expansion will strengthen the existing local centre or neighbourhood hub as an important neighbourhood activity node and does not fragment the intensity of uses; - d. a new local centre or neighbourhood hub is to service an unserviced catchment and is located to form 15 minute walkable neighbourhoods, with the local centre or neighbourhood hub central to that neighbourhood; - e. they are appropriately designed to have high quality urban design outcomes. - 8.
-New development should have regard to the existing character of the Next generation neighbourhood, however high quality urban design outcomes have priority.
+Convenient locations for local centres and neighbourhood hubs are on main through streets or on central intersections and within a 15 minute walking distance and responsive to active transport; - Development for the expansion (into adjoining lots) of a local centre or neighbourhood hub, or the establishment of a new local centre or neighbourhood hub, will only be supported where the following can be met: - a. it is of a scale that remains subordinate to higher order and district centres within the region and only provides for day-to-day convenience retail, local services, and community activities; - b. it is conveniently located on a main through street and/or adjoins or is opposite to a public transport node; - c. the expansion will strengthen the existing local centre or neighbourhood hub as an important neighbourhood activity node and does not fragment the intensity of uses; - d. a new local centre or neighbourhood hub is to service an unserviced catchment and is located to form 15 minute walkable neighbourhoods, with the local centre or neighbourhood hub central to that neighbourhood; - e. they are appropriately designed to have high quality urban design outcomes.